Just Announced 2024 Season is earlier

 He played for Kennedys, Rockefellers and Bushes and performed with major New England A-list artists for over 3 decades.
 His reputation for creative

-interpretations of classics is well known and now we will see first hand why Alan is considered a Jazz Master.
+interpretations of classics is well known and now we will see firsthand why Alan is considered a Jazz Master.
 Boston Bass legend John Lockwood

 joins Alan.